GSA/api-doco-with-uswds/readme.md

 # GSA API Documentation Template - accessible and using USWDS

 This is an updated version of the GSA API Documentation template.
 It has the following improvements:
-- Has passed 508 accessbility testing
+- Has passed 508 accessibility testing
 - Uses U.S. Web Design System

 ## Running locally